rictic/glowtalk/Design.md

 One unusual feature is that we separate out the frontend from the worker daemon.
 A worker daemon can be pointed at a frontend, which operates a work queue.
 You and your friends can run the worker daemon on a few of your computers, all pointed at the same frontend in order to generate the audiobook together.
 This is useful, because a lot of the best audio generation models are kinda slow.

-We use sqlite to store data, and alembic for migrations, so any time you make a change to the models, be sure to also create a new alembic migration.

 While care is taken for security and privacy, there's lots of ways a clever and malicious person can abuse it.
 For example, they can fill the work queue with nonsense.
 Your friends can also do that, but hopefully they'll at least have a good time.

 ## Main user flow